Creating permeable paths and water buffering ponds

 Dense City and Country side between towns

-Currently, 7 out of 8 pilot investments have been completed.
-The last one, creating an area of 1000 m3 for rainwater infiltration on the City Square in Mortsel, will be finished in 2022.
+Within this pilot, 8 investments have been made.
+The last one, creating an area of 1000 m3 for rainwater infiltration on the City Square in Mortsel, was finalised in 2023.

 Read the in depth article about this pilot project in our newsletter here.